jampies/React_DateNavigator/README.md

 # React_DateNavigator

-A date selector component built with React
+A date selector component that highlights the selected week built with React

 ## Dependencies